Øresund Bridge: Border checks

+The border between Denmark and Sweden runs about 900 m west of the western pylon of the Øresund Bridge, which is about 100 m east of the national border signs mounted on the nearest existing posts.

+As the link is Sweden's national border, Swedish Customs carry out checks on vehicles directly after the toll booth at Lernacken.
+It is also the busiest border crossing in Sweden.
+The Swedish Customs carry out checks when smuggling is suspected.
+The Øresund Bridge is the Swedish border where most drug seizures are made.
+Checks on Øresundståg (Øresund trains) (towards Sweden) are carried out to prevent drugs and other illicit goods from entering Sweden.

 With both Sweden and Denmark being part of the Nordic Passport Union since the 1950s, border controls between the two countries have been abolished for decades and travellers can normally move freely across the Øresund Bridge.
-In 2001, both countries also joined the Schengen area, and since then the abolishment of border controls is primarily regulated by European Union law, more specifically the Schengen acquis.
+In 2001, both countries also joined the Schengen area, and since then the abolition of border controls is primarily regulated by European Union law, more specifically the Schengen acquis.

 However, in November 2015, during the European migrant crisis, Sweden introduced temporary border controls at the border to Denmark in accordance with the provisions of the Schengen acquis on the reintroduction of temporary internal border controls.
 As such, travellers into Sweden from Denmark (but not travellers into Denmark from Sweden) must show a valid passport or national ID card (citizens of EU/EEA countries) or passport and entry visa (if required) for nationals of other non-EU/EEA countries.
 The move marked a break with 60 years of border control free travel between the Nordic countries.
-In January 2016, these border measures were extended by a special carriers’ liability, forcing carriers (such as bus, train and ferry companies) to check the identity of all passengers from Denmark before they boarded a bus, train or ferry to Sweden.
-These checks were enforced by a fine of SEK 50,000 as punishment for serving those without such identity documents.
-This led to the enforcement of checks by private security guards at, for instance, the rail station in Kastrup airport in Denmark, an unpopular move with passengers, due to the delays imposed.
+In January 2016, these border measures were extended by a special carriers' liability, forcing carriers (such as bus, train and ferry companies) to check the identity of all passengers from Denmark before they boarded a bus, train or ferry to Sweden.

 In May 2017, Sweden removed the carriers' liability, but the ordinary border controls carried out by the Swedish Police Authority remained on the Swedish side of the Øresund Bridge.
 In accordance with the Schengen Borders Code, these border controls are only allowed for a period of six months at a time, and therefore have to be renewed twice a year.
+Currently (April 2025), the advice at the Öresundståg site is "you need to bring valid ID with you" when travelling by train across the bridge.